Python

 Full description for each kwarg: Options reference.

 retry defaults to 0.
 The previous 3 default silently retried POST/PUT/PATCH on 5xx, which broke idempotency expectations.
-Set it explicitly to a positive integer if you want retries.
+Set it to a positive integer to opt in.

 Request methods